Dixie (song): Modern interpretations

-Beginning in the Civil Rights Movement in the 1950s and 1960s, African Americans have frequently criticised "Dixie", saying it is a racist relic of the Confederacy and a reminder of decades of white domination and segregation.
-This position was amplified when white opponents to civil rights began answering songs such as "We Shall Overcome" with the song Dixie.
+Since the beginning in the Civil rights movement in the 1950s and 1960s, African Americans have frequently criticised "Dixie", saying it is a racist relic of the Confederacy and a reminder of decades of white domination and segregation.
+This position was amplified when white opponents to civil rights began answering songs such as "We Shall Overcome" with the song "Dixie".

 The earliest of these protests came from students of Southern universities, where "Dixie" was a staple of a number of marching bands.
 Similar protests have since occurred at the University of Virginia, the Georgia Institute of Technology, and Tulane University.
 In 1968, the President of the University of Miami banned the song from its band's performances.

 The debate has since moved beyond student populations.
 Members of the 75th United States Army Band protested "Dixie" in 1971.
 In 1989, three black Georgia senators walked out when the Miss Georgia Sweet Potato Queen sang "Dixie" in the Georgia chamber.
 Some musicologists have challenged the song as racist.
 For example, Sam Dennison writes that "Today, the performance of 'Dixie' still conjures visions of an unrepentant, militarily recalcitrant South, ready to reassert its aged theories of white supremacy at any moment....
 This is why the playing of 'Dixie' still causes hostile reactions."

-Supporters consider the song a part of the patriotic American repertoire on a par with "America the Beautiful" and "Yankee Doodle."
+Supporters consider the song a part of the patriotic American repertoire on a par with "America the Beautiful" and "Yankee Doodle".
 For example, Chief Justice William Rehnquist regularly included "Dixie" in his annual sing-along for the 4th Circuit Judicial Conference in Virginia.
 However, its performance prompted some African American lawyers to avoid the event.